krishnasai-narayana/interview-prep/content/bigquery.md

 BigQuery uses a distributed architecture for data storage and processing.
 It separates storage and compute, allowing users to scale each independently.
 Data is stored in Capacitor, a proprietary storage system, while processing is handled by Dremel, a distributed query execution engine.

 [Table of Contents](#HADOOP)

+## What are the key advantages of using BigQuery?
+Some advantages of BigQuery include:
+•	Scalability: It can handle massive datasets and query volumes.
+•	Cost-effectiveness: Users only pay for the queries and storage they use.
+•	Serverless architecture: No infrastructure management is required.
+•	Integration with other GCP services: BigQuery can easily integrate with other GCP tools for data ingestion and processing.

 [Table of Contents](#HADOOP)